Rishi8520/R.A.S.S/README.md

 R.A.S.S - An Embedded Web Server

-R.A.S.S stands for Rishi, Anirudh, Sumedh and Swaminath, is a project that implements a complete embedded web server solution that enables IoT functionality for ARM-based embedded systems.
+R.A.S.S, that stands for Rishi, Anirudh, Sumedh and Swaminath, is a project that implements a complete embedded web server solution that enables IoT functionality for ARM-based embedded systems.
 The system combines hardware-level Ethernet communication with a robust web server framework to provide real-time sensor monitoring and control capabilities.
 Key Features

     Hardware Platform: LPC2148 ARM7TDMI-S microcontroller